networknt/light-doc/content/en/service/mesh/kafka/sidecar-ccc.md

 reviewed: true
 ---

+The Kafka Sidecar is built with light-4j and light-rest-4j, so all the common cross-cutting concerns of [light-4j](/concern/) and [light-rest-4j](/style/light-rest-4j/) can be enabled with configuration.
+The cross-cutting concerns below are specific for the Kafka Sidecar only.

 ### Dead Letter

 There are two situations we will use the dead letter topic.
 One is on the sidecar with the reactive consumer, and the other is on the backend API with the active consumer.